MaxEntroy/design-pattern/creational-patterns/factory-method/README.md

 - ConcreteProduct (MyDocument)
   - implements the Product interface.
 - Creator (Application)
-  - declaresthefactorymethod,whichreturnsanobjectoftypeProduct.Creator may also define a default implementation of the factory method that returns a default ConcreteProduct object.
+  - declares the factory method,which returns an object of type Product.Creator may also define a default implementation of the factory method that returns a default ConcreteProduct object.
 - ConcreteCreator (MyApplication)
   - overrides the factory method to return an instance of a ConcreteProduct.